-Comment 33: Here the proposed water developments would "artificially concentrate domestic and wild ungulates in important GRSG habitats, thereby exacerbating grazing impacts in those areas such as heavy grazing and vegetation trampling."
+• Comment 33: Here the proposed water developments would "artificially concentrate domestic and wild ungulates in important GRSG habitats, thereby exacerbating grazing impacts in those areas such as heavy grazing and vegetation trampling."
 75 Fed.
 Reg. at 13,941.
 Diverting water from natural springs dries up natural riparian areas and wet meadows, in some cases completely eliminating these essential habitats.
 Id The Bureau's proposed grazing should require the agency, prior to implementing or continuing the use, to calculate the effect of water diversion on local hydrology.

 Response 33: Proposed grazing levels and management are designed to optimize and improve ecological health of native vegetation and are expected to improve overall habitat conditions for GRSG and other wildlife.
 Grazing prescriptions and AUM allocations are determined by allocation of a percentage of available forage throughout the allotment based on conditions at the time cattle are to be turned out, with overall percentage of allowed utilization, based on long-term sustainability of impacted vegetation.
 The ability to distribute cattle more evenly throughout the allotment by adding additional water infrastructure ensures that prescriptions designed to improve range health are evenly applied over the landscape.
-Additionally, providing additional water infrastructure reduces grazing pressure in and around natural water sources such as springs and riparian areas that are important for native wildlife.
-BLM is also working on a District programmatic plan to address restoration and improvement of natural water sources and is in the process of developing a strategy (with appropriate NEPA) to provide water for wildlife within and adjacent to the Alvord Allotment where long-term drought has impacted historic water sources.
+Additionally, providing additional water infrastructure reduces grazing pressure in and around natural water sources such as springs and riparian areas that are important for natural water sources and is in the process of developing a strategy (with appropriate NEPA) to provide water for wildlife within and adjacent to the Alvord Allotment where long-term drough thas impacted historic water sources.
 Those plans are not related to the purpose and need of the Alvord AMP EA and are therefore outside the scope of this EA and not addressed within that document except as potential future actions.